 - Further developed Wheaton’s mandatory prevention-and-education program for all new students, which was introduced in 2011.
 Additional educational programs are presented in the first two weeks of the semester and are facilitated in residence halls by the Residential Life staff and others in an effort to reinforce what was learned in orientation and to refresh upper-class student knowledge.
 Upper class students participate in programming through student organizations, theme houses and visiting speakers.
 Many of the programs are created and implemented by students and student organizations.

-- Introduced a new mobile app in fall 2015 that provides students with a direct line to campus Public Safety, allowing students to quickly and anonymously report tips as well as seek help.
+- Introduced a new mobile app in fall 2015 that provides students with a direct line to Campus Safety, allowing students to quickly and anonymously report tips as well as seek help.
 The free app, LiveSafe, can be installed on iPhone and Android mobile devices and is linked to Wheaton services and resources.

 - Worked diligently to meet the educational needs of the student population, instituting a curriculum of varied programs.
 For example, each time the course “Violence Against Women” is taught our students engage in a campus-wide initiative to raise awareness of the issues associated with this type of violence in our community and beyond.
 In 2016, the course was part of the Wheaton Institute for Interdisciplinary Humanities.